 The famous Law of Attraction teacher, Esther Hicks, put it this way:

 Attention to WHAT IS only creates more WHAT IS.
 Look around less, imagine more.

 To powerfully create your reality more in alignment with your true desires, you must get better at ignoring what is and spend more time focusing on what could be.
 You must deliberately direct your thoughts rather than simply allowing what's happening around you dominate your attention.

 The Power of Possibility Thinking

-What if we ceased our insidious habit of always focusing on problems and expecting the worst?
-What if we instead focused on the possibilities and expected only the best outcomes from every situation we encountered?
-What if we adopted a "positivity bias" and a tenacious habit of "possibility thinking"?
-Try it and watch the magic begin.
+What if we ceased our insidious habit of always focusing on limitations, anticipating problems, and expecting the worst?
+And instead we primarily focused on possibilities and opportunities and consistently expected the best?
+What if we biased our thinking towards positivity, possibility, and opportunity?
+What if we adopted a tenacious habit of "possibility thinking" rather than habitual pessimism and "limitation thinking"?

 More power to you!